-- 1. Always walk on the sidewalk when leaving campus. - 2.
+- 1. Always walk to the left of the road, facing traffic. - 2.
 Walk in single file; step off the road when traffic approaches from either direction. - 3.
 Walk only on public thoroughfares, not on private property. - 4.
 When on school property, use designated roads to school and stay on the sidewalk in front of school.